ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

 ![right 100%](jetpack-hero.png)

+^ Primary ideal of Navigation is to use existing an accessible APIs

+^ Not private or limited by library scope

-^ JetPack built from three components
+^ Built from three components

 ---